About Black Camera

 Black Camera: An International Journal

-• It privileges neglected and/or understudied sites of black filmmaking, features essays that engage film in social as well as political contexts and in relation to historical and globalizing processes.
+- It privileges neglected and understudied sites of black filmmaking, and features essays that engage film in social as well as political contexts and in relation to historical and globalizing processes.

-• The journal includes interviews with emerging and prominent filmmakers, editorials, book and film reviews, documents archival notes and research reports, and addresses a wide range of genres—including documentary, experimental film and video, animation, musicals, and comedy.
+- The journal includes interviews with emerging and prominent filmmakers, editorials, book and film reviews; documents archival notes and research reports; and addresses a wide range of genres—including documentary, experimental films, animation, musicals, and comedy.